filmil/website/content/en/docs/concepts/workloads/controllers/garbage-collection.md

 You can also specify relationships between owners and dependents by manually setting the `ownerReference` field.

+{{< note >}}
+Cross-namespace owner references is disallowed by design.
+This means:
+1) Namespace-scoped dependents can only specify owners in the same namespace, and owners that are cluster-scoped.
+2) Cluster-scoped dependents can only specify cluster-scoped owners, but not namespace-scoped owners.
+{{< /note >}}

 Here's a configuration file for a ReplicaSet that has three Pods:

 {{< codenew file="controllers/replicaset.yaml" >}}